 "The patient will always tell you what's wrong with them if you listen," says Dr. Pescatore.
-Talk to them about your diagnosis.
+Talk to them.
 Let them choose what to address first.
-You can instill in your patient a sense of ownership over their treatment, which can be motivating on its own.
+You can instill in your patient a sense of ownership, which can be motivating on its own.

 Tackle one issue at a time

 After you've established your patient's top priorities, decide which one to tackle first.
-By focusing on one treatment for one issue, you make it easier for a patient to integrate functional medicine into their everyday routines and demands.
+By focusing on one issue, you make it easier for a patient to integrate functional medicine into their everyday routines and demands.

 Get a team involved